Indigenous people continue to be disproportionately represented among the homeless population.

 The Point in Time Count done in October, 2014 helped us develop a clear picture of homelessness among Indigenous Peoples.
 Here are some key facts:

-- While Aboriginal people make up less than 3% of Calgary’s population, they make up 21.1% of its homeless population.
+- While Indigenous people make up less than 3% of Calgary’s population, they make up 21.1% of its homeless population.

-- 8.7% of Aboriginal people counted sleep rough, as compared to 3.2% of Caucasian persons.
+- 8.7% of Indigenous people counted sleep rough, as compared to 3.2% of Caucasian persons.

-- 14.2% of Aboriginal persons enumerated were found in systems homelessness, compared to 5.7% of Caucasians.
+- 14.2% of Indigenous persons enumerated were found in systems homelessness, compared to 5.7% of Caucasians.

-- 21.6% of Aboriginal persons enumerated were in transitional housing, compared to 40.8% of their Caucasian counterparts.
+- 21.6% of Indigenous peoples enumerated were in transitional housing, compared to 40.8% of their Caucasian counterparts.

-- Aboriginal women are over-represented within the female homeless population, where 30.4% of all homeless women counted identified as Aboriginal (as compared to 21.1% of the whole population).
+- Indigenous women are over-represented within the female homeless population, where 30.4% of all homeless women counted identified as Aboriginal (as compared to 21.1% of the whole population).

 Homelessness hits Indigenous people hard.
 We are working with many agencies in Calgary to find solutions to improve the situation.